-Avoid Yellow Rice at the Store
+Avoid Yellow Rice Mix from the Store

 No surprise that I am extremely sensitive to MSG as an adult having eaten so much of it as a kid.
 I avoid it like the plague (yes, it’s in just about everything processed) else I would be living on headache medicine.

 By the way, the same goes for yellow rice served in restaurants unless they are completely authentic and do everything from scratch.

 Look at the long list of ingredients of Goya, one of the most popular yellow rice brands on the market.
 Artificial additives, synthetic vitamins and inorganic minerals (think gnawing on a bone to get your calcium – not effective!) are in bold and genetically modified (GMO) ingredients are in bold and underlined.

 Wow, this stuff is so loaded with MSG that it is a definite recipe for a migraine if you ask me!
 Not only that, Goya is so cheap with its products that artificial yellow dye is used to color the rice instead of turmeric or saffron.
-Shareholder profits obviously more important than people’s health to this company!
+Shareholder profits are obviously more important than people’s health to this company!

-Goya Yellow Rice Mix: Long Grain Parboiled Rice Enriched with Iron (Ferric Orthophosphate), Niacin, Thiamine (Thiamine Mononitrate) and Folic Acid, Chicken Bouillon (Salt, Monosodium Glutamate (MSG), Sugar, Maltodextrin, Chicken Flavor [Hydrolyzed Soy Protein, Salt, Chicken Fat, Yeast Extract, Natural Flavor, Silicon Dioxide, Chicken Powder, Disodium Inosinate, Disodium Guanylate], Hydrolyzed Soy Protein, Hydrogenated Soybean Oil, Granulated Onion, Yeast Extract, Chicken Fat [Rendered Chicken Fat, Nonfat Dry Milk Solids, BHA, Propyl Gallate, Citric Acid], Granulated Garlic, Silica, Chicken [Cooked Chicken, BHA, Propyl Gallate, Citric Acid], Ground Celery, Parsley Flakes), Dehydrated Minced Onion, Salt, Dehydrated Red Bell Pepper, Dehydrated Green Bell Peppers, Garlic Granulated, Ground Coriander, FD&C Yellow No. 5, Silicon Dioxide (To Prevent Caking), Annatto Powder.
+Long Grain Parboiled Rice Enriched with Iron (Ferric Orthophosphate), Niacin, Thiamine (Thiamine Mononitrate) and Folic Acid, Chicken Bouillon (Salt, Monosodium Glutamate (MSG), Sugar, Maltodextrin, Chicken Flavor [Hydrolyzed Soy Protein, Salt, Chicken Fat, Yeast Extract, Natural Flavor, Silicon Dioxide, Chicken Powder, Disodium Inosinate, Disodium Guanylate], Hydrolyzed Soy Protein, Hydrogenated Soybean Oil, Granulated Onion, Yeast Extract, Chicken Fat [Rendered Chicken Fat, Nonfat Dry Milk Solids, BHA, Propyl Gallate, Citric Acid], Granulated Garlic, Silica, Chicken [Cooked Chicken, BHA, Propyl Gallate, Citric Acid], Ground Celery, Parsley Flakes), Dehydrated Minced Onion, Salt, Dehydrated Red Bell Pepper, Dehydrated Green Bell Peppers, Garlic Granulated, Ground Coriander, FD&C Yellow No. 5, Silicon Dioxide (To Prevent Caking), Annatto Powder.

-Benefits of Using Turmeric in Yellow Rice
+Turmeric in Homemade Yellow Rice